|Alektorophobia. Fear of chickens.|

 Hen feathered.
 The characteristic of a rooster having rounded rather than pointed sex feathers.

 Host.
-A bird (or other animal) on or in which a parasite or an infectious agent lives.
+A bird (or another animal) on or in which a parasite or an infectious agent lives.

 Hybrid.
 The offspring of a hen and rooster of different breeds, each of which might themselves be crossbred; often erroneously applied to the offspring of a hen and rooster of different strains within a breed.